 - A letter of recommendation

-- IRB approval (if needed for the project and at time of granting)
+- IRB Approval (if needed and at time of granting)

 Applicants will be notified of the results of this award competition via email by end of May 2021, with summer travel restrictions determined by April 5th, 2021.